Posts Tagged ‘Maybach 3’

 Stan won the 1959 AGP at Longford in his Maserati 250F, the last AGP won by a front engined car.

 Graham and Damon Hill both contested the British Grand Prix, Damon winning in 1994 aboard a Williams Renault, whilst Graham came close he never had a hometown win.
-His luck in the UK as bad as it was good in Monaco where he won five times!
+His luck in the UK was as bad as it was good in Monaco where he won five times!

 Similarly, Gilles and Jacques Villeneuve both contested the Canadian Grand Prix but only Gilles took a win, for Ferrari in 1978.

 Sadly, all four fathers had one thing in common, they all died before their sons achieved Grand Prix success.
-Alberto and Gilles in testing/race accidents, Graham in the light aircraft he was piloting together with his team and Stan of natural causes at the very young age of 49.
+Alberto and Gilles in testing/race accidents, Graham in the light aircraft he was piloting, together with his team, and Stan of natural causes at the very young age of 49.

 Foreword…